Richard A. Manoogian

-Ms. Payne, 53, has served as Vice Chairman and Chief Financial Officer of Taubman Centers, Inc. since 2005, prior to which she served as the Executive Vice President and the Chief Financial and Administrative Officer from 1997 to 2005.
-She has been a Director of Taubman Centers, Inc. since 1997.
+Ms. Payne, 55, has served as Chief Financial Officer and Vice Chairman of Taubman Centers, Inc. since 2005, prior to which she served as the Executive Vice President and the Chief Financial and Administrative Officer from 1997 to 2005.
+She has been a director of Taubman Centers, Inc. since 1997.
 Ms. Payne was an investment banker with Goldman, Sachs & Co. from 1987 to 1997.
-She is a Trustee of Munder Series Trust and Munder Series Trust II, open-end management investment companies.
+She is a trustee of Munder Series Trust and Munder Series Trust II, open-end management investment companies.

 Mary Ann Van Lokeren

-Ms. Van Lokeren’s nearly 20 years of experience as the Chairman and CEO of a large and successful distribution company gives her valuable insight into many functions of company leadership and management including personnel, marketing, customer relationships and overall business strategy.
+Ms. Van Lokeren’s nearly 20 years of experience as the Chairman and CEO of a large and successful distribution company gives her valuable insight into many facets of company leadership and management including personnel, marketing, customer relationships and overall business strategy.
 Her current and past service as a director of other public companies and non-profit organizations gives her a broad perspective on issues of corporate governance, executive compensation, board oversight and risk management.
-Ms. Van Lokeren has been a Director since 1997.

 Member, Clark Hill PLC, a Detroit, Michigan-based law firm